EmmaAmnesten/remove-rubbish-children-games/README.md

 # Save the ocean

 A children game where the player must catch rubbish and save the ocean from littering.
-Target grupe is children 2-4 years.
+Target group is children 2-4 years.